Field research

 MIARD, Rotterdam, 2025

-Ugly Beach is a multimedia work, which, through a sculptural installation and a video projected on it, explores the notion of the “beach” not as a curated paradise, but as a space holding a series of contradictions with regard to discourses on privilege, exclusion, and ecological instability.
+Ugly Beach is a research-based multimedia work which‭, ‬through a sculptural installation and a projected video‭, ‬explores the notion of the‭ ‬“beach”‭ ‬not as a curated paradise‭, ‬but as a space of contradictions regarding privilege‭, ‬exclusion‭, ‬and ecological instability‭.‬

-Ugly Beach is a work that, through the slime or irritating aesthetics of seafoam, reclaims ugliness as a lens to confront the hidden, often oppressive or exploitative systems - ecological, social and political - that often reside under the idyllic image of the beach.
+Ugly Beach reclaims ugliness through the slime and irritating aesthetics of sea foam‭, ‬using it as a lens to confront hidden‭, ‬often oppressive ecological‭, ‬social‭, ‬and political systems beneath the idyllic image of the beach‭.‬

 Photos by @silvia__arenas.jpg